Trigonal Curve with Trigonal Deformation of Maximal Rank: Introduction

-This infinitesimal period map is the infinitesimal variation of Hodge structure.
-In \cite{Griffiths68}, Griffiths showed that this map is the composition of the Kodaira-Spencer map $\rho:T_{B,0}\rightarrow H^1(C,T_C)$, which parametrizes first order deformation of $C$, with the map given by cup-product followed by contraction
+This infinitesimal period map roughly speaking is the Infinitesimal Variation of Hodge structure.
+In \cite{Griffiths68} (See also p.253 of \cite{Voisin2002}), Griffiths showed that this map is the composition of the Kodaira-Spencer map $\rho:T_{B,0}\rightarrow H^1(C,T_C)$, which parametrizes first order deformations of $C$, with the map given by cup-product followed by contraction

 Moreover, for $\xi\in T_{B,0}$ and $\varphi,\psi\in H^0(C,\omega_C)$, we have